-16: Successful Promotion: Paid Media (Ads)
+16: Crowdfunding Promotion: Paid Media (Ads)

 In this episode, we’re going to walk you through the single-most-effective way to consistently raise money and even extrapolate how much money you’re going to raise.
 This approach has raised more money than all of our other methods and that’s why we saved this one for last.
 Let’s get started!

 1. Crowdfunding advertising, compared with other forms of marketing, is unusually steady in raising pledges, and typically raises higher pledge totals than any other method.

 2. Start advertising on Facebook through desktop news-feed ads (optimized for clicks but billed for impressions) and then possibly expand to other social-media platforms.

 3. In choosing audiences to test, consider lookalike audiences of people who have backed similar crowdfunding campaigns, which tend to perform best.